Marylebone Cricket Club: MCC Universities

 From 2005 the MCC funded six university cricket academies known as the MCC Universities (MCCUs), which had previously been funded (from 2000) by the England and Wales Cricket Board (ECB).
 (Prior to 2010 they were known as the University Centres of Cricketing Excellence, or UCCEs.)
 These were based at Cambridge, Cardiff, Durham, Leeds/Bradford, Loughborough and Oxford, and incorporated a total of thirteen universities.
 From 2012 all six MCCUs held first-class status.
-Each MCCU played a trio of matches against professional county sides at the beginning of each season, with first-class status conferred on the first two of these matches.
+Each MCCU played a trio of matches against professional county teams at the beginning of each season, with first-class status conferred on the first two of these matches.
 In 2018, the MCC and ECB announced that the ECB would be resuming responsibility for funding the university centres from 2020 and would run a tender process for new cities to join the scheme.
 The change was also said to be likely to result in more T20 cricket in the programme.
 Despite the ECB having resumed funding, the university teams continue to use the MCC University names.